GravityPDF/gravity-pdf-documentation/docs/v6/users/managing-pdfs.md

 ![Active and deactivated toggles](https://resources.gravitypdf.com/uploads/2021/04/v6-Toggle-PDF-On-Off.png)

 PDFs can be **completely disabled** by using the active/inactive toggle – located to the left of the _Label_ column.
 Once a PDF has been set to inactive, users and administrators will no longer be able to access the document.
-The PDF will not be attached to email notifications, and its shortcode/mergetag won't generate a link.
+The PDF will not be attached to email notifications, and its shortcode/merge tag won't generate a link.

 ### Duplicate